ichikareman2/haskell-happiness/README.md

 # Miscellaneous
 * `not :: Bool -> Bool` - negates `Bool`
+* `:set -Wall` - so the compiler outputs some helpful error especially for partial function

 # Terms
 * arity - number of arguments a function accepts.